 Federalism allows for a Union of diverse regional interests to be bound under a single social contract (in our case, the Constitution).

 With that in mind, the different types of federalism simply describe the different ways power sharing can work between states (or other entities) and a central (“federal”) government.

-TIP: Federalism (the way power sharing works and a concept of political philosophy), Federalist (a member of the Federalist party or a supporter of Federalism in general; often implying the favoring of a central government), Federal (a term that describes a central government; like the U.S. Federal Government), Federation (a federalist system of entities; like the U.S. or NATO), and other similar terms all have specific meanings.
+TIP: Federalism (the way power sharing works and a concept of political philosophy), Federalist (a member of the Federalist party or a supporter of Federalism in general; often implying the favoring of a central government), Federal (a term that describes a central government; like the U.S. Federal Government), Federation (a federalist system of entities; like the U.S. or NATO), a Federal Republic (a state in which the powers of the central government are restricted and in which the component parts, states, colonies, or provinces, retain a degree of self-government; ultimate sovereign power rests with the voters who chose their governmental representatives) and other similar terms all have specific meanings.
 They are all related in denoting stances on the Federal Government (the government that governs the states) and the power sharing relationship between entities.
 Each term is generally related to the concept of federalism, but each has a specific meaning (especially in history when considering Federalists and Anti-Federalists…. who are, somewhat confusingly, all Democrats, Republicans, and Federalists, classically speaking, despite their different positions on each ideology).